- Black and white is a fool proof classic

 Europe has a long history of fashion laws

-They are not like “don’t wear white after Labor Daywear white after Labor Day or before Memorial Day” or “don’t wear denim on denim.”
+They are not like “don’t wear white after Labor Day or before Memorial Day” or “don’t wear denim on denim.”
 The laws prescribed which social and age group was allowed to wear what.

 BW in the 19th century

 Fashion has changed in the last 80 years at fast pace.
-Still today, black clothing is the favorite everyday goto outfit for many women in the countries surrounding the Mediterranian Sea.
+Still today, black clothing is the favorite everyday goto outfit for many women in the countries surrounding the Mediterranean Sea.

 When I was a kid, my mom had a white polka dot blouse and a black skirt suit.
-She would always wear these items when she had to go to a furnal.
-The only other time, I can remember her wearing the outfit, was the baptising of my brother in 1968.
+She would always wear these items when she had to go to a furenal.
+The only other time, I can remember her wearing the outfit, was the baptizing of my brother in 1968.

 Black and white as festive clothing